Pennsylvania Route 199: History

 When Pennsylvania first legislated routes in 1911, what is now PA 199 between the southern terminus and the intersection of Keystone Avenue and Mohawk Street in Sayre was designated as part of Legislative Route 287, which ran from Towanda north to South Waverly.
 With the creation of the U.S. Highway System in 1926, Legislative Route 287 became part of US 711.
 The US 711 designation was replaced by US 220 in 1927, with PA 42 also designated concurrent with US 220.
 The concurrent PA 42 designation was removed from US 220 in 1928.
-By 1930, US 309 was designated concurrent with US 220 between Towanda and Waverly, New York.
-By 1964, the concurrent US 309 designation was removed from this portion of US 220 when the northern terminus of that route was cut back to Tunkhannock.
+By 1930, PA 309 was designated concurrent with US 220 between Towanda and Waverly, New York.
+By 1964, the concurrent PA 309 designation was removed from this portion of US 220 when the northern terminus of that route was cut back to Tunkhannock.
 In 1974, US 220 was realigned to a freeway bypass to the west of Athens, Sayre, and South Waverly, and PA 199 was designated onto the former alignment of US 220 from south of Athens to Mohawk Street in Sayre as well as previously-unnumbered Mohawk and Spring streets to connect to NY 17 and NY 34 at the state line.
 The current southern terminus of PA 199 is about 300 ft north of the original southern terminus at US 220.
 The original road met US 220 at a much sharper angle than the present intersection which was built in 2008.